DanKaplanSES/clj-file-organizer/README.md

 I built this because I couldn't find a program that made it easy to move a bunch of files into a bunch of different locations.
 This was annoying to do in the Windows explorer so I decided to make a program to do it.

-Also, it was a good opportunity to learn clojure.
+Also, it was a good excuse to learn Clojure.

 How does it work?
 ==============